The decay contribution to the parity-odd fragmentation functions: Introduction

 \section{Introduction}

 The modern concept of fragmentation function is established on the foundation of the QCD factorization theorem.
-Depending on the spin of the final state hadron and the factorization scheme, various fragmentation functions need to be defined to fully describe the hadronization process of a high-energy parton \cite{Metz:2016swz, Chen:2023kqw}, which in return induce numerous intriguing phenomena in different high-energy collisions.
+Depending on the spin of the final state hadron and the factorization scheme, various fragmentation functions are introduced to fully describe the hadronization process of a high-energy parton \cite{Metz:2016swz, Chen:2023kqw}, which in return induce numerous intriguing phenomena in different high-energy collisions.

 Due to the non-perturbative nature, it is still not feasible to perform a first principle calculation of these quantities.
 Even the mighty lattice QCD approach cannot propose a workable-in-principle solution yet.
 Therefore, most theoretical studies focus on investigating the qualitative features.
 According to the power counting, fragmentation functions can be cast into leading twist and higher twist categories.
 While the leading twist ones enjoy clear physical interpretations, the higher-twist fragmentation functions are interference terms that cannot be perceived as number densities.
-Nevertheless, after convoluting with the corresponding higher twist hard part, they become parts of the total differential cross section and therefore lead to measurable effects.
+Nevertheless, after convoluting with the corresponding higher twist hard part, they become parts of the differential cross section and therefore lead to measurable effects.
 In the past decades, a lot of theoretical efforts have been carried out towards the leading and higher twist components of spin-half and spin-one hadrons~\cite{Ji:1993vw, Mulders:1995dh, Boer:1997mf, Boer:1997qn, Boer:1999uu, Bacchetta:2000jk, Pitonyak:2013dsu, Wei:2013csa, Wei:2014pma, Chen:2015ora, Chen:2016moq, Chen:2016iey, Yang:2016qsf, Yang:2017sxz, Gamberg:2018fwy, Anselmino:2019cqd, Chen:2020pty, Chen:2021hdn, Chen:2021zrr, Jiao:2022gzu, Zhao:2022lbw, Song:2023ooi}, which established the connection between fragmentation functions and experimental observables.